UbikTransmedia/rvr/README.md

 In this case, RiVeR comes with a folder called __/blocks__, which is rather the opposite.
 Every implementation is meant to be as independent as possible from the rest; as simple as possible overall.
 There are no more conventions that Sinatra's and [ActiveRecord](https://github.com/rails/rails/tree/master/activerecord)'s.
 The reason why is that RiVeR is not meant to be a full spectrum framework, but a launch ramp to help you skip the wikklitymikklity parts of development and focus on creating enticing [WebVR](https://webvr.info/) experiences.

-Current block are:
+Current blocks are:

 ### db_helper.rb
 Makes database connection easy.
 You can edit its code in order to extend persistence.
 It's a Ruby module with three tools:

 __DataBaseHelper.setup__
-Checks if database exists; otherwise, it creates it.
+> Checks if database exists; otherwise, it creates it.

 __DataBaseHelper.connect__
-Ìt binds you application to a given SQLite file.
+> It binds you application to a given SQLite file.
 You can also change the addapter and parametres (more at [ActiveRecord adapter documentation](https://api.rubyonrails.org/classes/ActiveRecord/ConnectionHandling.html#method-i-establish_connection)).

 __DataBaseHelper.build__
-If called, it creates the database and its tables.
+> If called, it creates the database and its tables.
 If you want your database to handle more types of data, this is the method you should extend.

 ### db_models.rb